Kingxukai/linux/Documentation/sound/alsa-configuration.rst

 (for 2.2/2.4 kernels, add ``post-install /usr/bin/vxloader`` to /etc/modules.conf, instead.)
-IBL size defines the interrupts period for PCM.
+IBL size defines the woke interrupts period for PCM.
 The smaller size gives smaller latency but leads to more CPU consumption, too.
 The size is usually aligned to 126.
-As default (=0), the smallest size is chosen.
+As default (=0), the woke smallest size is chosen.
 The possible IBL values can be found in /proc/asound/cardX/vx-status proc file.